 To me, Giving Smart is giving without expecting something in return.
 When given from the heart it makes you feel good.

 This is what I found about my Ives

-The buildings that were built for the Civil War Widows...called Immanuel House, served a great purpose at the time.
-Interestingly enough all the buildings still stand today.
-My grandfather Lawson Ives also supported a church, leaving a "trust" that also still exists.
+The building that was built, was for the Civil War Widows...called Immanuel House, served a great purpose at the time, for Civil War Widows.
+I’m happy to know enough the building still stands today.
+My G.grandfather Philo L. Ives also supported a church, leaving a "trust" that also still exists.